jjfalling/esp-fan-controller/README.md

 After flashing, the device will create a wifi AP called `esp-fan-controller`.
 Connect to to the ap, go to http://192.168.4.1, and configure your wifi details.

-Once the device is connected, connect to it using a web browser on port 80 and configure the temperature sensor addresses and other settings.
+Once the device is connected to your network, connect to it using a web browser on port 80 and configure the temperature sensor addresses and other settings.

 ## WebUI